 New to Rasmussen University?
 It’s only natural to want to get the inside scoop on what to expect from your local campus.
 We spoke with campus director Chris Springer and asked him to highlight the important information every newcomer needs to know before stepping foot on the Rasmussen University Aurora/Naperville campus.

 What is the history of Rasmussen University and the Aurora/Naperville campus?

-Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its high-demand and flexible educational programs since 1900.
+Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its career-focused and flexible educational programs since 1900.
 The University is committed to academic innovation and providing the highest standard of education while empowering students to pursue a college degree.
 Rasmussen University offers Certificate and Diploma programs through Associate’s, Bachelor’s and Master’s degree programs online and across 23 campuses.

 The Aurora/Naperville campus is a tight-knit community dedicated to student success and employee well-being.
 Located in a western suburb of Chicago, the Aurora/Naperville campus is one of four the University has in Illinois.
 “Rasmussen University’s student-first focus, rich culture and fantastic staff and faculty make it a wonderful place to be,” Springer says.

 The campus is conveniently located on the outer region of the Chicago metropolitan area, tucked into a business park right off of Interstate 88 and Orchard Road.
 There is ample free parking available for students, faculty, staff and visitors on site.